joshtynjala/actionscript-3.0-developers-guide/security/air-security/scripting-between-content-in-different-domains.md

     </mx:WindowedApplication>

-The StoreAPI object calls the main application to retrieve the regular album price, but returns “Not available” when the `getSaleAlbumPrice()` method is called.
+The StoreAPI object calls the main application to retrieve the regular album price, but returns "Not available" when the `getSaleAlbumPrice()` method is called.
 The following code defines the StoreAPI class:

     public class StoreAPI